-Beyond onboarding, Canopy's rules engine helps automate a range of business processes that will help you get the best from your suppliers
+Beyond onboarding, Canopy's rules engine helps automate a range of business processes that will help you get the best throughout your supplier lifecycles.

 In a recent blog, we looked at how Canopy's rules engine can help to automate the process of supplier onboarding.
 Of course, procurement teams must initially vet and approve suppliers according to a governance framework that minimises risk.
 But once they're onboard, you still need to make sure they stay compliant and perform throughout the supplier lifecycle to minimise your risks.
 And you need confidence that they fit into your strategy to meet broader business goals.
 That can be time-consuming and a drain on resources in a small team.
 In this blog, we'll look at how the rules engine can automate these ongoing processes so that you get the best out of your suppliers.

 There are many advantages to a comprehensive supplier management platform.
 We've developed Canopy to bring all your supplier data into one place, to make it visible, and to make it work for you.
 The rules engine can determine which data to collect and monitor about each supplier, based on what they do and where they do it.
 Tasks are automatically routed to the right people in your organisation when they need to take action.

 Many of our clients have embraced the benefits of automating their onboarding processes with Canopy.
 One of our major clients has reported that using Canopy reduced their average onboarding time for new suppliers by 61 percent over six months.
 But there's so much more that can be automated throughout the supplier lifecycle.
 And that can make a substantial difference for a small team, by removing time-consuming administrative tasks and alerting people when they need to do something.
 It allows you as a procurement professional to really add value, ultimately ensuring ongoing compliance and good contract performance by your suppliers.